The Lands

 - Sweepers Guild: 1 rep

-Guilds play a pivotal role in the lives of members and many provide lifelong services to those members (everything from babysitting to exclusive guild-specific graveyards).
+Guilds play a pivotal role in the lives of members and many provide lifelong services to those members, everything from babysitting to exclusive guild-specific tombs (some at the Necropolis and some in guildhouse basements).

-Urban Geography: The land on which Nartellfar grew is naturally swampy and this former marshland extends from the coast of the Bay of Nar twenty or so miles inland to Landward Lake.
+Urban Geography: The land on which Nartellfar grew is naturally swampy and this former marshland extends from the coast of the Bay of Nar inland to Landward Lake.
 The original settlements were several hilltop villages but as the population grew marshland between those villages was converted into city traversed by canals.
 To this day neighbourhoods located on the old hills are still known as ‘villages’ and tend to be inhabited by the more affluent citizens who wish to be spared the occasional floods that afflict the city.
 So, rather than having one rich district, as is common for other cities, Nartellfar has many small pockets of affluence scattered across the city limits.
 Nartellfar is also unusual in that it has two city squares rather than one.
-The Old Square is the original city square and is still utilised for craft and produce markets.
+The Old Square is the original and is still utilized for craft and produce markets.
 The other square is the Plaza, which came into existence with the razing of the Royal Palace during the revolt that established Nartellfar as a republic (the Guild of Masons possessed spare keys to secret tunnels they had inserted generations previously into the palace design).
-At the four streets entering the Plaza are small worn plaques that read "This Plaza shall be as open to us as the Palace was closed".
-The Plaza is the location of all key civic structures (including the Assembly) and the site of all major public functions.
+Royal tombs were exhumed and transferred to the old site of a prison (also destroyed in the revolt) which has since become the Necropolis for the entire city.
+The Plaza is now the location of all key civic structures (including the Assembly) and the site of all major public functions.
+At the streets entering the Plaza are small worn plaques that read "This Plaza shall be as open to us as the Palace was closed".

-Demographics: Nartellfar is considered to be the city with the largest permanent population in the Lands.
-A census was recently conducted in Nartellfar (The Inagural Census of 1305CA) and produced the following findings...
+Demographics: Nartellfar is known to be the fasted growing city in The Lands.
+A census was recently conducted in its territory (The Comprehensive Census of 1305CA) and produced the following findings...

 Number of Chartered Guilds: 20